18F/snap-js-api-prototype/README.md

 + an estimate of that household's SNAP eligibility
 + an estimated benefit amount
 + an explanation of the logic behind the API's decision-making
-+ a link to a state website where a household could apply for SNAP

 # Development